Oaks

 PE Knowledge:

-Rules: understand and apply rules in a variety of invasion games whilst playing and officiating.
+Rules: understand, apply and use rules consistently in a variety of net and wall games whilst playing and officiating.

 RE: